fragarco/abasc/docs/en/abasc.md

 ### `CHAIN`

 **Command**.
 In BASIC, this replaces the current program in memory with another program.
-BASC ignores this instruction and issues a warning if it is found.
+ABASC ignores this instruction and issues a warning if it is found.

 ### `CHAIN MERGE string`

 **Command**.
-Redefined in BASC to allow splitting your code across multiple files. `string` should be the path to a `.BAS` file accessible from the main file location.
+Redefined in ABASC to allow splitting your code across multiple files. `string` should be the path to a `.BAS` file accessible from the main file location.

-`CHAIN MERGE` cannot find the `string`file relative to our program directory, it will then search in the BASC `lib` directory, treating `string` as a "library" — a reusable `.BAS` file that can be used in any project.
+`CHAIN MERGE` cannot find the `string`file relative to our program directory, it will then search in the ABASC `lib` directory, treating `string` as a "library" — a reusable `.BAS` file that can be used in any project.

 ```basic
 ' MORECODE.BAS